serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 ### Setting Project Location

-When you first run Sergen, Web Project and Script Project fields will be prefilled for you.
-If you are using an older version of Serene than 1.6.2, follow these steps:
+When you first run Sergen, Web Project field will be prefilled for you.

-Browse to your solution directory and locate web and script projects using "..." buttons.

-Another option is to set them to values below:

 * ..\\..\\..\\MovieTutorial\\MovieTutorial.Web\\MovieTutorial.Web.csproj
-* ..\\..\\..\\MovieTutorial\\MovieTutorial.Script\\MovieTutorial.Script.csproj

-> If you used another project name than *MovieTutorial*, e.g. *MyMovies*, replace *MovieTutorial* with it.
+> Script project field should be empty for v2.1+.
+Screenshot above belongs to an older version.

-Once you set this values, and generate your first page, you won't have to set them again.
-This options will be saved in *Serenity.CodeGenerator.config* in your solution directory.
+Once you set this value, and generate your first page, you won't have to set it again.
+All these options will be saved in *Serenity.CodeGenerator.config* in your solution directory.

-This values are required, as Sergen will include generated files to your project.
+This value is required, as Sergen will automatically include generated files to your WEB project.

 ### Root Namespace Option